PRBonn/SHINE_mapping/README.md

 ```
 kiss_icp_pipeline <pc_path>
 ```
-The estimated pose file can be find in `./results/latest/velodyne.txt`.
+The estimated pose file can be found in `./results/latest/velodyne.txt`.
 You can directly use it as your `pose_path`.
 In this case, you do not need a calib file, so just set `calib_path: ""` in the config file.
 </details>

 ----